onnx/onnx-mlir/docs/Dialects/onnx.md

 | Operand | Description |
 | :-----: | ----------- |
-`A` | tensor of 8-bit signless integer or 16-bit signless integer or 32-bit signless integer or 64-bit signless integer or 16-bit float or 32-bit float or 64-bit float values or memref of 8-bit signless integer or 16-bit signless integer or 32-bit signless integer or 64-bit signless integer or 16-bit float or 32-bit float or 64-bit float values
+`A` | tensor of 8-bit integer or 16-bit integer or 32-bit integer or 64-bit integer or 16-bit float or 32-bit float or 64-bit float values or memref of 8-bit integer or 16-bit integer or 32-bit integer or 64-bit integer or 16-bit float or 32-bit float or 64-bit float values
-`B` | tensor of 8-bit signless integer or 16-bit signless integer or 32-bit signless integer or 64-bit signless integer or 16-bit float or 32-bit float or 64-bit float values or memref of 8-bit signless integer or 16-bit signless integer or 32-bit signless integer or 64-bit signless integer or 16-bit float or 32-bit float or 64-bit float values
+`B` | tensor of 8-bit integer or 16-bit integer or 32-bit integer or 64-bit integer or 16-bit float or 32-bit float or 64-bit float values or memref of 8-bit integer or 16-bit integer or 32-bit integer or 64-bit integer or 16-bit float or 32-bit float or 64-bit float values

 #### Results:

 | Result | Description |
 | :----: | ----------- |
-`C` | tensor of 8-bit signless integer or 16-bit signless integer or 32-bit signless integer or 64-bit signless integer or 16-bit float or 32-bit float or 64-bit float values or memref of 8-bit signless integer or 16-bit signless integer or 32-bit signless integer or 64-bit signless integer or 16-bit float or 32-bit float or 64-bit float values
+`C` | tensor of 8-bit integer or 16-bit integer or 32-bit integer or 64-bit integer or 16-bit float or 32-bit float or 64-bit float values or memref of 8-bit integer or 16-bit integer or 32-bit integer or 64-bit integer or 16-bit float or 32-bit float or 64-bit float values

 ### `onnx.Mul` (ONNXMulOp)